bitovi/bitops/docs/configuration-base.md

 During the docker run command, you can specify a ENV var and it will be accessible during all processing stages of BitOps.

 ## Common Configuration
-There are some global configuration options that are shared among all tools and cloud providers in a bitops run.
+There are some global configuration options that are shared among all tools and cloud providers during a BitOps run.
 These are set via environment variables

 -------------------
 ### environment